bd2720/ML-CPP/README.md

 # ML-CPP
-A simple machine learning library for C++
+A simple machine learning demonstration for C++